All Guides

 Forget Tabasco.
 Fermented hot sauce has a depth and complexity that vinegar-based sauces can't touch.
 It's also dead simple to make.

-Fermented hot sauce in glass bottles with fresh peppers
+Homemade lacto-fermented hot sauce in glass bottles with fresh chili peppers — fermented hot sauce recipe

 Why Ferment Your Hot Sauce?